alexhulbert/Cryogen/README.md

 <h4>Manual app/data restore</h4>
 + The data restore process will be almost exactly like the iCloud one, only there is no prefix and the program will somehow have to __differentiate between the app and its data__.
 + The _app_ restoration will be different, however.
 It will need to __load the ipas onto the device, ignoring or updating duplicates__.
 This can work in a similar fassion to dragging the ipas into the device in [25pp](http://pro.25pp.com/ppwin)

-<h4>App list export</h4>
-+ In the code I have planned out, an class called "app" is used containing various information like "Pretty Name" and "Bundle ID."
-+ I figured I would add an option to export this information to some variant of xml (plist, etc)

 <h4>Metadata Manager</h4>
 + Finally, the program will need to parse itunesmetadata.plist.